66golden/weather_bot/README.md

-# Mirror_bot
+# weather_bot
-A telegram bot that mirrors images.
+A telegram bot that shows current weather.